zrlewis/imaging/README.md

 The following dataset was obtained from a leaf bud of _Viburnum dentatum_ sectioned at 5um thickness.
 No post-imaging alignment was used.
-The images were cropped, downsampled and contrast-adjusted in Photoshop then imported into Amira.
+The images were cropped, downsampled, converted to greyscale and contrast-adjusted in Photoshop then imported into Amira.

 Volume rendering of a leaf bud:
 ![]( figures/volume_rendering.png)